 Amalgam (silver) restorations represent a technology that is over 150 years old.
 When large amalgam restorations begin to fail, the best solution to preserve and strengthen tooth structure is to utilize tooth colored filling material, Dental Bonding or also know as Adhesive dentistry.
 This process allows the dental material to adhere or bond to the tooth structure and strengthen the tooth.

 Porcelain Inlay & Onlay Restoration

-When dental decay is removed, porcelain inlay and/or onlay restorations are a laboratory designed and processed porcelain (ceramic glass) restoration made in such a way that they fit into the tooth like a puzzle piece and then are bonded into place.
+When dental decay is removed, a porcelain inlay and/or onlay restorations is utilized in lieu of a crown.
+They are a laboratory designed and processed porcelain (ceramic glass) restoration made in such a way that they fit into the tooth like a puzzle piece and then are bonded into place.
 This strengthening and preserves tooth structure at the same time represents a more aesthetic alternative to its gold counterpart.Porcelain or gold inlay/onlay restorations are designed to strengthen and support weak teeth and are stronger than amalgam or bonded restorations.

 For more information on our restorative dental procedures in the Philadelphia, PA and Main Line area call: James A. Vito, D.M.D.
 (610) 971-2590.